vendia/blog/posts/2022-02-03-lean-app-part-2.md

 ## Next post – Lean Apps Part 3: Letting Infrastructure do the Dirty Work

-In the [Part 3](vendia.net/blog/lean-app-part-3) of [this series](vendia.net/blog/lean-app), we cover what infrastructure needs to do automatically and without impacting developers or operators.
+In the Part 3(coming soon) of [this series](https://www.vendia.net/blog/lean-app), we cover what infrastructure needs to do automatically and without impacting developers or operators.

 ### Get the whitepaper